Mark 25: Design

-The Mark 25 is a recreational keelboat, built predominantly of solid, uncored fiberglass, with wood trim.
+The Mark 25 is a recreational keelboat, built predominantly of solid fiberglass, with wood trim.
 It has a fractional sloop rig with an unusually tall mast, a large mainsail and a small "blade" jib.
 The hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin keel.
 It displaces 4130 lb and carries 1779 lb of ballast.

 The boat has a draft of 4.25 ft with the standard keel and 3.00 ft with the optional shoal draft keel.

 The boat is normally fitted with a small 6 to 10 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a straight settee in the main cabin and an aft quarter berth on the port side.
 The galley is located on the starboard side, just forward of the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove, icebox and a sink.
+The galley is L-shaped and is equipped with a two-burner stove, icebox and a sink.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 68 in.

 The design has a PHRF racing average handicap of 216 and a hull speed of 6.0 kn.